Vanshsmann/CSE3330-Project-1/README.md

 # Online Ticketing System

-## Tools Used: (enter when you use them here)
-1. MySQL workbench
-2. DataGrip
 ## Instructions:
 You are asked to create a database structure for online ticketing system (OTS) that sells movie tickets.
 The functional requirements of the system are listed below:
 - [ ] The system should be able to list cities where its cinemas are located.